nginx/unit-docs/source/configuration.rst

 .. _configuration-fallback:

 Finally, within an :samp:`action`, you can supply a :samp:`fallback` option beside a :samp:`share`.
-It specifies the action to be taken if the requested file isn't found at the :samp:`share` path:
+It specifies the :ref:`action
+<configuration-routes-action>` to be taken if the requested file isn't found at
+the :samp:`share` path:

 .. code-block:: json